Trump to visit El Paso mass shooting site, in spite of Dems' warning to stay away

 CLICK HERE TO GET THE FOX NEWS APP

 While the gunman was white and six of the nine killed were black, police said the speed of the rampage made any discrimination in the shooting seem unlikely.
-It all happened within 30 seconds, before police officers stationed nearby fatally shot Betts.

 Fox News' Liam Quinn, Brooke Singman, and The Associated Press contributed to this report.